CrowdHailer/eyg-lang/NOTES.md

 Movement around a sugared element is tricky. you don't get to move around the ast as expected We can switch to a case statement by element first, BUT things that over flow, i.e. return a none because can move no further left how does that work.
 Do we want to implement direction for EVERY new sugar?

+Sugar is an editor specific no ast general thing.
+Although that Might be constructs like Try Tags that are common over different renderings.
 ### Reload

 - let [run, state] = returned.reload.start(tree)